 Properly coding these sessions ensures you are accurately representing the services provided and meeting payer requirements.

-Crisis Intervention and Telehealth
+Coding for Crisis Intervention and Telehealth

 The rise of telehealth has made mental health services more accessible, but it adds a layer to billing.
 For telehealth sessions, you will typically use the same CPT codes as you would for an in-person visit (e.g., 90834 for a 50-minute session).
 However, you must also include the correct “Place of Service Code” (usually 02 for telehealth) and a telehealth modifier (like GT or 95).
 It is absolutely essential to confirm these details with each insurance provider, as their requirements can vary.
 For crisis intervention, specific codes apply depending on the duration and nature of the crisis service provided.